Skip to content

 Supported Data Types

-The Flux Engine natively interpolates almost all standard Roblox UI and 3D data types seamlessly.
-You do not need to split out the X, Y, and Z coordinates.
+Flux interpolates almost all standard Roblox UI and 3D data types directly, so you never need to split out X, Y, and Z components or calculate alphas manually.

 Supported types include: